VietLongTran/liamhz.github.io/md-blog/vulkan-fundamentals.md

 - **Semaphores** (GPU to GPU sync across queues) ---> EX: wait for frame to finish rendering before presenting it

-- **Barriers** (Synch within a command buffer / pipeline) --> EX: start compute shader execution as soon as the vertex shader is finished
+- **Barriers** (Sync within a command buffer / pipeline) --> EX: start compute shader execution as soon as the vertex shader is finished

-- **Subpass Dependencies** (Synch between subpasses) --> EX: wait for the normal and albedo attachments to complete before starting the lighting rendering subpass.
+- **Subpass Dependencies** (Sync between subpasses) --> EX: wait for the normal and albedo attachments to complete before starting the lighting rendering subpass.

 Synchronization is closely tied to the **graphics pipeline.**